dat-boi-lux/GPUSPPM/README.md

 \
 Then open a terminal window in this directory.\
 \
 It is time to compile the source code.
-We need to tell our compiler (**G++**) what libraries to use in order for this to compile properly.
+We need to tell our c++ compiler (**GCC**) what libraries to use in order for this to compile properly.
 I.e. Type this into the terminal window you opened in the last step:\
 \
 ```g++ gpusppmLINUX.cpp -o gpusppm -lGL -lGLU -lglut```\
 \